 Thinking about Grad School appointments

 Thinking about grad school but don’t know where to start?
-Try booking an appointment with one of our Grad Peer Coaches.
+Consider booking an appointment with one of our Academic Development Specialists.
 They can help you to clarify your goals and decide on the right kind of degree, show you how to research grad programs and their requirements, coach you on how to approach professors for reference letters, and even give you tips on finding the right supervisor.
-Our Grad Peer Coaches have been there; they can help!

 Application Support for Graduate and Professional School

-Meet with an Academic Development Specialist to learn more about what makes a strong graduate school application.
-Brainstorm narrative writing strategies to help generate elements of your application such as the academic curriculum vitae, personal statement, etc.
+Meet with an Academic Development Specialist to learn how to create a stronger graduate school application.
+Discover writing strategies for generating elements of your application such as the curriculum vitae, personal statement, etc.

 Considering Grad School